-What struggles were faced by the first twelve women to sit in parliament?
+What struggles were faced by the first twelve women to sit in Parliament?
 As a very small minority in the Federal Assembly, how did they express their political commitment and pass on their ideas to their male colleagues?
-The Valaisanne Gabrielle Nanchen, who was twenty-eight years old when she was elected as a member of the Socialist Party in 1971, tells her story and addresses young women who want to enter politics.
+The Valaisanne Gabrielle Nanchen and Hanna Sahlfeld-Singer from the canton of St Gallen were both just twenty-eight years old when they were elected as members of the Social Democratic Party in 1971.
+They tell their story to encourage young women wanting to enter politics.

 Gabrielle Nanchen was born in the canton of Vaud in 1943.
 After studying social sciences, she and her husband moved to live in his home canton, Valais, which meant that, as a woman, she lost the right to vote at cantonal level.
 She joined the Valais Socialist Party.
 In addition to being a member of the Federal Assembly, she was president of the ‘Women, Meetings, Work’ association, vice president of the Federal Commission for Women's Issues, president of Swissaid, delegate to the Swiss Agency for Development and Cooperation (SDC) for North-South Issues, president of the Foundation for the Sustainable Development of Mountain Regions and